Best Paint for Laminate Furniture

 Can you Paint Directly onto Laminate?

+Mostly, no. Heirloom Traditions All In One Paint is the only paint I would trust to paint directly onto laminate.
 If you use anything else, you’ll need to scuff sand and/or prime beforehand.
 (More on the scuff sand and/or prime below).
+Here’s how to paint a laminate dresser where we sanded and primed first.

 Will chalk paint stick to laminate furniture?

 Nope.
 I would love to say it does, but I haven’t seen a chalk paint actually adhere that well.
+But here are the best chalk paint for laminate furniture options, with tips on how to use chalk paint on laminate.

 How do you get paint to stick to laminate furniture?

-You’ll need to at the very least scuff sand with 220 grit sandpaper, or use an excellent primer that will stick to the laminate while giving the paint something to hold onto.
+You’ll need to, at the very least, scuff sand with 220 grit sandpaper, or use an excellent primer that will stick to the laminate while giving the paint something to hold onto.

 Both scuff sanding and priming will give you the best results.
 24 hours after painting, paint shouldn’t scratch off with just your fingernail scratching at it.

+If it does, then there is a good chance that it will scratch off even after it’s cured 30 days later.
 If it only barely scratches off after 24 hours and you’re scratching really hard at it, then after 30 days it will probably not scratch off at all.

 You can test your paint this way to see if it will stick without sanding or priming beforehand.

-Check out this post to learn all about how to paint laminate furniture.
+Can you paint laminate without sanding?
 You can!
 You will need to use either a paint that will stick directly to the laminate (mentioned above in this post) or you need to use a primer that will stick to the laminate without scuff sanding beforehand.

-Best Primers for Laminate Furniture
+Best Primer for Laminate Furniture

 BIN Shellac Based Primer

+BIN shellac based primer is the best primer overall for laminate and wood furniture.
 It is shellac based, so it is stinky, but the shellac helps the primer stick to laminate furniture (it has the best adhesion out of all the primers out there!)
 It’s thin, so it’s easiest to roll it or spray it on.

 You can clean it up with ammonia or denatured alcohol.
-It dries quickly and when you sand it, it sands into a fine powder instead of gumming up like oil based primers do.
+It dries quickly, and when you sand it, it sands into a fine powder instead of gumming up like oil based primers do.

 Clear Shellac